-3.3.
+4.3.
 Concave region

 When receiving an ACK in congestion avoidance, if the protocol is not in the TCP-friendly region and cwnd is less than W_max, then the protocol is in the concave region.
-In this region, cwnd MUST be incremented by (W_cubic(t+RTT) - cwnd)/cwnd for each received ACK.
+In this region, cwnd MUST be incremented by (W_cubic(t+RTT) - cwnd)/cwnd for each received ACK, where W_cubic(t+RTT) is calculated using Eq.
+1.

-3.4.
+4.4.
 Convex region

 When the current window size of CUBIC is larger than W_max, it passes the plateau of the cubic function after which CUBIC follows the convex profile of the cubic function.
 Since cwnd is larger than the previous saturation point W_max, this indicates that the network conditions might have been perturbed since the last loss event, possibly implying more available bandwidth after some flow departures.
 Since the Internet is highly asynchronous, some amount of perturbation is always possible without causing a major change in available bandwidth.
 In this phase, CUBIC is being very careful by very slowly increasing its window size.
 The convex profile ensures that the window increases very slowly at the beginning and gradually increases its growth rate.
 We also call this phase as the maximum probing phase since CUBIC is searching for a new W_max.
-In this region, cwnd MUST be incremented by (W_cubic(t+RTT) - cwnd)/cwnd for each received ACK.
+In this region, cwnd MUST be incremented by (W_cubic(t+RTT) - cwnd)/cwnd for each received ACK, where W_cubic(t+RTT) is calculated using Eq.
+1.

-3.5.
+4.5.
 Multiplicative decrease

-When a packet loss occurs, CUBIC reduces its window size by a factor of beta.
+When a packet loss detected by duplicate ACKs or a network congestion detected by ECN-Echo ACKs occurs, CUBIC updates its W_max, cwnd, and ssthresh (slow start threshold) as follows.
 Parameter beta_cubic SHOULD be set to 0.7.